 Instructions

-- In a large bowl, combine wings, vegetable oil, garlic powder, herbs de Provence, and salt.
-Use tongs to toss and coat evenly.1 pound chicken wings, 2 tablespoons vegetable oil, 2 teaspoons herbes de Provence, 1 teaspoon roasted garlic powder, 1 teaspoon Kosher salt
+- In a large bowl, combine wings, vegetable oil, garlic powder, herbes de Provence, and salt.
+Use tongs to toss and coat evenly.1 pound chicken wings, 2 tablespoons vegetable oil, 2 teaspoons Herbes de Provence, 1 teaspoon roasted garlic powder, 1 teaspoon kosher salt

 - Spread wings onto the prepared baking sheet and bake for 15 minutes.
 Remove from the oven and use metal tongs to flip.
 Return to the oven for an additional 15 minutes.

 - While the wings are cooking, make the glaze.
 Melt butter in a small skillet over medium-high heat.
-Once melted, add minced garlic and herbs de Provence and cook until fragrant, about 30 seconds.
-Add honey and stir until smooth.2 tablespoons butter, 2 garlic cloves, 1 teaspoon herbes de Provence, 1/8 cup mild honey
+Once melted, add minced garlic and herbes de Provence and cook until fragrant, about 30 seconds.
+Add honey and stir until smooth.2 tablespoons butter, 2 garlic cloves, 1 teaspoon Herbes de Provence, ⅛ cup mild honey

 - Once fully cooked, remove wings from the oven and change the oven to broil.
 Flip all wings skin-side up and brush with glaze.
 Broil for 2-4 minutes until crispy.